isomerpages/moe-fuhuapri/_general-information/School Vendors/School Bookshop.md

 Parents should only visit the school for the purchase at the stated times and report to the guardhouse first.
 Safe management measures must be followed during the visit.

-For enquiries, please send a Whatsapp message to 9353 3677.
+For enquiries, For enquiries, you may send a whatsapp message to 8575 1813 or email to storders@actlink.com.sg

 For year-end book sales, there is NO walk-in purchase of books & stationery.
 Parents have to make their purchases via vendor’s online platform ([www.actlink.com.sg](http://www.actlink.com.sg/)).